 All themes now support drop-down menus up to three levels deep.

-While this was true of most of our Pixel Union Shopify themes prior to the update, we can now confidently say that all nine of our Shopify themes handle nested navigation with style.
+While this was true of most of our Pixel Union Shopify themes prior to the update, we can now confidently say that all ten of our Shopify themes handle nested navigation with style.
 Here’s what our best-selling Atlantic theme looks like with mega navigation enabled:

 And our large-catalog Pacific theme with the left-hand navigation enabled: